mlagallyw/UnifiedDeviceModel/Spec/UnifiedDeviceModel.md

 	    ]
 	}

-# Comparison of the two device models
+# Comparison

-Both models define a set of properties and interactions with the device via actions.
-[Richard: We have to be clear on this point -- The Oracle Device Model is an essential part of the design space for Oracle IoT and defines the *contract* that the device implements, whereas the Microsoft Device Model is used for defining a simulated device.
-The Microsoft Device Model plays no part in Microsoft digital twin design, implementation, or use.]
+The **Oracle Device Model** is an essential part of the design space for Oracle IoT and defines the *contract* that the device implements, whereas the Microsoft Device Model is used for defining a simulated device.
+The **Microsoft Device Model Schema** plays no part in Microsoft digital twin design, implementation, or use.

+Since Microsoft's **device twin** does not describe types and interactions (methods and messages), the following section compares the **Microsoft Simulation Device Model Schema** with the **Oracle Device Model**.

+Both models define a set of properties, interactions via actions (methods) and message formats.
+There are many commonalities between the two concepts.
+The primary difference is

 ### Properties
 The **Oracle device model** defines data types for properties (simple JSON types and a few extensions: URL, time+date).